sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 			{
 				"id": "ATTR1_OBS",
 				"name": "Attribute 1",
-				"names": { "en": "Attribute 1" }
+				"names": { "en": "Attribute 1" },
+				"format": {
+					"dataType": "String"
 				}
+			}
 		]
 	}

 	Note:
-	For attribute "ATTR1_OBS", the values are omitted in the attribute definition and thus presented directly in the dataSets' observations (instead of indexes).
+	For attributes "ATTR2_DIMGROUP" and "ATTR1_OBS", the values are omitted in the attribute definitions and thus presented directly in the dataSets' `dimensionGroupAttributes` and `observations` (instead of indexes).

 ### series